Calling Darkness

 Calling Darkness is a horror comedy podcast written by Gemma Amor and S.H.Cooper.
 It was co-created by S.H.Cooper, Gemma Amor, Victoria Juan, Allison Brandt, Desdymona Howard, and Charlotte Norup who each play characters in an ensemble cast.
-It is narrated by Kate Siegel; the first season was released in 2019 and comprised ten episodes.
-The second season was released in 2023.
+Kate Siegel narrated the first season.
+The first season was released in 2019 and the second season in 2023.

 Premise

 Four women go to Crowe House, an isolated manor, for acting lessons from Annabelle Crowe.
 They are joined by Annabelle's visiting cousin, Nadia.
 The group read a book which accidentally summons a demon.
 They try to escape Crowe House and defeat the demon with help from a priest and his friend.